 Robeco has a long history in global fixed income investing.
 As of the end of December 2017, Robeco manages EUR 41 billion in fixed income, of which EUR 28 billion in credits.
 A dedicated global team of over 30 investment professionals located in Rotterdam, London, New York, Singapore and Hong Kong manages European and global investment grade credit portfolios.

-RobecoSAM is the investment specialist that has focused exclusively on Sustainability Investing (SI) for over 22 years, with a Sustainability Investing Research team and a database covering 600 financially relevant ESG data points of over 4,500 companies.
+RobecoSAM is the investment specialist that has focused exclusively on Sustainable Investing (SI) for over 22 years, with a Sustainable Investing Research team and a database covering 600 financially relevant ESG data points of over 4,500 companies.
 RobecoSAM Global SDG Credits is domiciled in Luxembourg and available to institutional and retail investors, and to wholesale distributors in key markets upon investors demand.

 The information contained on these pages is solely intended for Qualified Investors in accordance with the Swiss Collective Investment Schemes Act of 23 June 2006 (“CISA”) domiciled in Switzerland, Professional Clients in accordance with Annex II of the Markets in Financial Instruments Directive II (“MiFID II”) domiciled in Liechtenstein, Austria, Germany, Sweden, UK, France, Netherlands or Italy holding a distributor license or herewith requesting respective information on products and services in their capacity as Professional Clients.